 Learn the basic structure of God’s word from this brief Bible overview.
 The Bible is a collection of 66 books, from the book of Genesis to the book of Revelation.
 The first 39 books form the Old Testament, which was written before Jesus came to earth.
 The last 27 books form the New Testament, written during the lifespan of Christ’s followers in the 1st century A.D.

-All of scripture is inspired by God, and His Spirit guided forty writers who wrote at various times, over a period of 2000 years.
+All of scripture is inspired by God, and His Spirit guided forty writers who wrote at various times, over a period of about 1500 years.

 “All scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.”
 (2 Timothy 3:16-17)